SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 The SIL-PAD 2000 thermal pad was chosen as it has 0.07% and 0.03% as its TML and CVCM value respectively (National Aeronautics and Space Administration, n.d.-b).
 This makes it acceptable for space applications.

 Its high thermal conductivity of 3.5W/m-K helps it efficiently conduct heat away from the converter.
-It also has adhesive on one side, making it easier to secure in the payload (DigiKey, 2025).
+It also has adhesive on one side, making it easier to secure in the payload.
+Furthermore, it can withstand temperatures from -60°C to 200°C, hence it will not receive damage from the thermal cycling test (DigiKey, 2025).

 <b>Design Implementation</b>